Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Step 6: Strategic Delegation — Delegate planning and optimization

-Sequence matters because Steps 3-6 (actual delegation) depend on Steps 1-2 (infrastructure).
-Hire before infrastructure?
-Hire fails.
+Sequence matters because Steps 3–6 (actual delegation) depend on Steps 1–2 (infrastructure).
+Hire before infrastructure and the hire fails.

-Skip infrastructure (Steps 1-2)?
-You’ll hire people who ask constant questions, make wrong decisions, and need hand-holding.
-Hire fails. $15K-$30K wasted.
+Skip infrastructure (Steps 1–2) and you’ll hire people who ask constant questions, make wrong decisions, and need hand-holding.
+The hire fails and $15K–$30K is wasted.

-Skip proof-of-concept (Steps 3-4)?
-You’ll delegate core work before proving systems work.
-Quality breaks.
-Clients complain.
-Hire fails.
+Skip proof-of-concept (Steps 3–4) and you’ll delegate core work before proving systems work.
+Quality breaks, clients complain, and the hire fails.

 Revenue: $76K/month, working 52 hours weekly